maruthi12/C-practice-Algorithms/README.md

 # C-practice-Algorithms
-A brush of basic C algorithms
+A brush up  of basic C algorithms
 -- Includes stuff related to code optimization,different approaches to a problem etc.